Cart-pole Swing-up Task Using MPC

 \[\int_{t_k}^{t_{k+1}}{\dot{x}} = \frac{t_{k+1} - t_k}{2}\Big(f(x(t_k)) + f(x(t_{k+1}))\Big) \approx x(t_{k+1}) - x(t_k),\]

 where the last approximation is obtained by the fundamental theorem of calculus.
-By discretizing the system dynamics and cost function using a trapezoidal approximation we can easily write out the aforementioned nonlinear constrained optimization problem, which we will discuss in the next section.
+By discretizing the system dynamics and cost function using a trapezoidal approximation, we can easily write out the aforementioned nonlinear constrained optimization problem, which we will discuss in the next section.

 Reformulation